rusenask/lgc/README.md

 go get github.com/meatballhat/negroni-logrus - Negroni/Logrus middleware for merging
 negroni logs with application logging.
 This provides additional data such as status codes, time taken for response and latency
 ### Configuration

 Edit conf.json.example with your stubo instance details:
 {
-  "StuboHost": "localhost", // your stubo hostname "StuboPort": "8001",  // your stubo port "StuboProtocol": "http" // protocol (should probably be http anyway so leave it) "Environment": "production"
+  "StuboHost": "localhost", // your stubo hostname "StuboPort": "8001",  // your stubo port "StuboProtocol": "http", // protocol (should probably be http anyway so leave it) "Environment": "production",
+  "debug": true
 }
 Rename conf.json.example to conf.json